raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 previous request using that MESSAGE ID on that DSO Session, unless specified otherwise by the relevant specification for the DSO in question.
-(For a long-lived state the MESSAGE ID for the operation MUST NOT be reused whilst that state remains active.)
+(For a long-lived operation the MESSAGE ID for the operation MUST NOT be reused whilst that operation remains active.)

 If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or any other value that does not match the MESSAGE ID of any of its outstanding operations,